razorpay/shubhcron/README.md

 ## Ubuntu

-We have a ready Debian and Ubuntu package available that replaces the system `cron` package.
+We have a ready [Debian and Ubuntu package][releases] available that replaces the system `cron` package.

 ## Alpine Linux

-An Alpine Linux package is also available
+An Alpine Linux package is in the Docker pipeline.

 ## Arch Linux